 A fair recruitment process based on objective criteria

 • An internal remuneration system based on specific position requirements and all employees’ professional backgrounds and skills

 • Equal access to professional training, talent development and skills enhancement opportunities, mentoring and coaching programs, and succession planning

 • Improved work/life balance through flexible work schedules

 In terms of gender diversity, in line with previous years, 68% of all GrandVision full-time employees are female.
-On an extended senior leadership level (Management Teams and direct reports), we have a balanced male/female representation, with about 50% female employees.
-On Management Team level, however, the female representation is more imbalanced, with 35% female representatives.
+In corporate offices we have a balanced male/female representation with about 50% each on an extended senior leadership level (Management Teams and direct reports).
+Yet, at the Management Team level, the male/ female ratio is more imbalanced, with only 13% female representatives.